nazdridoy/ngpt/docs/usage/roles.md

 ## Conclusion

 Custom roles in nGPT provide a powerful way to create reusable, specialized AI personas that can enhance your productivity.
 By creating and using roles for different tasks, you can get more consistent, focused, and efficient responses.

+For more useful roles, check out our [Role Gallery](/examples/role-gallery/) with over 100 ready-to-use custom roles across various domains.

 For more information on using nGPT's other features, check out:
 - [CLI Usage Guide](cli_usage.md)